amuhebwa/amuhebwa.github.io/index.md

 ### Research Interests
 ---
 My research focuses on **leveraging AI to address sustainability challenges in climate change, water resources, and large-scale infrastructure systems**.
 I focus on developing and optimizing AI systems that prioritize environmental sustainability while enabling seamless collaboration and data sharing across diverse regions.
-Additionally, I am exploring the **potential of LLMs to tackle critical societal issues**, such as generating tailored first aid protocols for pesticide contaminations and uncovering insights from infrastructure assessment reports, among other applications.. <br>
+Additionally, I am exploring the **potential of LLMs to tackle critical societal issues**, such as generating tailored first aid protocols for pesticide contaminations and uncovering insights from infrastructure assessment reports, among other applications. <br>

 My research is **interdisciplinary**, sitting at the nexus of Environmental Engineering, Civil Engineering, Electrical and Computer Engineering, and Computer Science. <br>